Updated: Mar 31

 Call Jeff today for a complementary review of your group benefit package.
 Written by an anonymous guest blogger.

-*Insurance products provided through Hollis Insurance Agency.
-Only those services offered through HollisWealth, a division of Industrial Alliance Securities Inc. are covered by the Canadian Investor Protection Fund.
+*Insurance products are provided through iA Private Wealth Insurance Agency which is a trade name of PPI Management Inc. Only those services offered through HollisWealth, a division of Industrial Alliance Securities Inc. are covered by the Canadian Investor Protection Fund.